Jodi Metres, Studio Owner, ERYT 200

 I discovered yoga in 2001 after a difficult move and transition period.
 I was astonished at how the yoga practice seemed to crack me open and bring me face to face with myself.
 With regular practice, I was feeling more at home in and trusting of my body, which became the portal to greater self discovery and care.
 I was eager to share the benefits of yoga with others, and attended the Bikram training in 2002, then discovered and fell in love with Yin Yoga shortly after that.
-I taught Bikram and Yin Yoga for ten years in the San Francisco Bay Area, before moving to Oregon five years ago with my husband and 2 children.
-I believe it is my path to be a lifelong student of yoga and to be of service to others through yoga.
 Over the years, I have had the privilege of studying with many wonderful teachers and learned to teach several styles of yoga; I am trained in Yin Yoga and meridian theory, Buddhist meditation and yoga philosophy.
-I have completed a 200 hour Vinyasa Flow training, and most recently a 100hour Yin & Yang Yoga and Mindfulness Training.
+My most recent trainings were a 200 hour Vinyasa Flow training and then a 100hour Yin & Yang Yoga and Mindfulness Training.
 I feel such gratitude for all my teachers and for the many ways that yoga has supported me through the rigors of adulthood and parenting.
 My vision for Bonfire is to create a positive, supportive environment for students to grow, connect and thrive.
-I feel so grateful to now have this opportunity to serve our community through yoga.
 I truly look forward to working with you and welcome you to Bonfire Hot Yoga!